munificent/craftinginterpreters/book/functions.md

 executes the body of `count()`, which assigns to and reads `i`, even though the function where `i` was defined has already exited.

-If you run this now, you'll get an undefined variable error in the call to `counter()` when the body of `count()` tries to look up `i`.
-That's because the environment chain in effect looks like this:
+If you've never encountered a language with nested functions before, this might seem crazy, but users do expect it to work.
+Alas, if run it now, you get an undefined variable error in the call to `counter()` when the body of `count()` tries to look up `i`.
+That's because the environment chain in effect looks like
+this:

 <img src="image/functions/global.png" alt="The environment chain from count()'s body to the global scope." />

 When we call `count()` (through the reference to it stored in `counter`), we create a new empty environment for the function body.
 The parent of that is the global environment.
-We lost the environment for `makeCounter()` where `i` is declared.
+We lost the environment for `makeCounter()` where `i` is bound.

-Here's what the environment chain looks like when we declare `count()` inside the body of `makeCounter()`:
+Let's go back in time a bit.
+Here's what the environment chain looks like right when we declare `count()` inside the body of `makeCounter()`:

 <img src="image/functions/body.png" alt="The environment chain inside the body of makeCounter()." />